-- Deep vein thrombosis, unable to be anticoaggulated, needing an IVC filter
+- Deep vein thrombosis, unable to be anticoagulated, needing an IVC filter

-To help in the diagnosis of diseases of the arteries, veins, and lymph vessels (vascular disease), your physician may recommend you have one or more of the following tests:
+To help in the diagnosis of diseases of the arteries, veins, and lymph vessels (vascular disease), your vascular specialist may recommend you have one or more of the following tests:

 About the Vascular Lab

 Under the medical direction of an interventional cardiologist, the vascular lab at Presbyterian Heart and Vascular Care is accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories.
 We are leaders in the assessment and evaluation of the visceral/peripheral arterial and venous systems to detect and effectively treat vascular disease.